U.S. Representative, Wisconsin

 Summary

 Francis Scott Key Fitzgerald, widely known as F. Scott Fitzgerald or simply Scott Fitzgerald, was an American novelist, essayist, and short story writer.
-He is best known for his novels depicting the flamboyance and excess of the Jazz Age, a term that he popularized in his short story collection Tales of the Jazz Age.
+He is most notable for his novels depicting the flamboyance and excess of the Jazz Age, a term that he popularized in his short story collection Tales of the Jazz Age.
 He published four novels, four story collections, and 164 short stories.
 He achieved transient success and fortune in the 1920s, but did not receive critical acclaim until after his death.
 He is now widely regarded as one of the greatest American writers of the 20th century.

-Source: Wikipedia · as of Jul 7, 2026
+Source: Wikipedia · as of Aug 21, 2026

 See where Rep. Fitzgerald stands — alongside Democratic and Republican positions.